NCPP/ocgis/doc/index.rst

 OpenClimateGIS is a Python package designed for geoprocessing and computation on CF_-compliant climate datasets.
 It is "request-based" in its current release meaning an operation is entirely defined prior to execution.
 This approach allows the software to have nearly equivalent functionality from its Python and RESTful APIs.

-Currently, there is a single point of entry to OpenClimateGIS: the OcgOperations object.
+Currently, there is a single point of entry to OpenClimateGIS: the :class:`~ocgis.OcgOperations` object.
 This documentation will describe the Python syntax as well as the equivalent RESTful form of its argumentation.

 There is additional project content for OpenClimateGIS hosted on it's `CoG Site`_.
 Please contact ben.koziol@noaa.gov for information, help, or other general inquiries.